-Advantages of Geothermal Heating The onset of fall signals a prime time to start thinking about heating your home during the colder winter months.
+Advantages of Geothermal Heating The fall season is a good reminder that it's time to start thinking about the task of heating your home during the winter months.
 According to the Department of Energy, the average family in the United States spends roughly $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The key to saving energy and money is to search for energy efficient improvements for your home.
 A Terre Haute geothermal home comfort system utilizes the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the experts at WaterFurnace, most systems can be easily installed in either new or retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to dispense conditioned air through the Terre Haute home or business.
-Although the original investment in a geothermal system may be more than the investment in a regular system, the long-term return on that investment makes it worthwhile.
+Although the original investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment makes it worthwhile.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for a regular system.
 In most cases, the monthly savings that an energy-efficient geothermal system offers will surpass any payments associated with the installation of the new system.
-In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems available.
+In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most efficient heating and cooling systems available.
 Installation of a geothermal system begins with a visit from your Terre Haute geothermal dealer.
 The dealer will measure your house, calculate your heating and cooling requirements and review your property to establish the best location for your loop system.
 If you own a house that does not have an existing duct system, your geothermal dealer can easily retrofit your home to include one.
-Once installed, a geothermal system needs less maintenance than an original heating and cooling system and functions more efficiently, delivering an impressive five units of energy for every one unit of electrical energy used.
+Once installed, a geothermal system requires less maintenance than an original heating and cooling system and functions more efficiently, delivering an impressive five units of energy for every one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water expenses.
 Another benefit -- geothermal systems don't rely on fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, enhanced indoor air quality and less noise as they lessen their carbon footprint.
-To find a geothermal system that meets your needs, contact Andrews Heating & Air Conditioning, Inc. today or talk to one of our experts at [[phone]].
+To find a geothermal system that meets your needs, contact Andrews Heating & Air Conditioning, Inc. today or talk to one of our experts at 765-832-9401.